bugcrowd/templates/submissions/description/server_security_misconfiguration/no_rate_limiting_on_form/sms_triggering/template.md

 # No Rate Limiting on Form which Triggers SMS

-## Overview
+## Overview of the Vulnerability

 Rate Limiting prevents an application from becoming unresponsive or unavailable due to too many requests exhausting the application's resources.
-Without rate limiting on a form which triggers an SMS, a malicious attacker can spam messages to one or more phone numbers.

-A lack of a rate limiting in {{target}} allows a malicious attacker to {{action}}.
+A lack of rate limiting on a SMS triggering endpoint was identified.
+This allows an attacker to create a large amount of messages to any valid mobile number, which they could use to spam a target with SMS messages.

+## Business Impact

+No rate limiting on a form which triggers SMS can result in reputational damage for the business as customers’ trust is impacted through receiving large amounts of unwanted and unsolicited SMS messages.
+This also creates the risk of the business’ phone number being added to a spam list.

+Additionally, for systems that use Software-as-a-Service (SaaS) SMS providers, there can be direct financial costs associated with sending large volumes of SMS messages.

 ## Steps to Reproduce

-1. Navigate to the following URL:
-{{value}}
+1. Enable a HTTP intercept proxy, such as Burp Suite or OWASP ZAP, to record and intercept web traffic from your browser
+1. Using a browser, sign into the application
+1. Navigate to {{url}} and fill out the form that triggers SMS, using a phone number that you own as the destination
-1. Fill in the form to send an SMS message and intercept in a HTTP intercept proxy
+1. Submit the form while using the HTTP intercept proxy to intercept the request
-1. Use {{program}} (Up to 10 requests) to resend the SMS multiple times

-## Vulnerability Evidence
+1. Using the HTTP intercept proxy, re-issue the captured request 400 times in rapid succession
+1. Observe within the target phone number inbox that all 400 of these requests triggered a SMS message, showing that there is no rate-limiting on the form

+## Proof of Concept

-The image(s) below demonstrates the lack of rate limiting on the SMS functionality:
+The following screenshot shows a lack of rate limiting on the form which triggers SMS:

 {{screenshot}}

-## Demonstrated Impact

-This vulnerability enables an attacker to use this form to send spam to a target mobile number, cause service interruptions for the service provider, or could result in the SMS number being placed on a spam list.
-A lack of rate limiting on the SMS functionality can lead to financial loss and reputational damage of {{program}}.